 Gateway's nine core abilities are the general attitudes and skills promoted and assessed by all programs.
 All Gateway graduates will be able to:

-- 1. Act responsibly.
+- 6. Respect themselves and others as

 - 2. Communicate clearly and effectively.

+- members of a diverse community.
+7. Think critically and creatively.

-- 3. Demonstrate essential computer skills.
+- Demonstrate essential computer skills.

-- 4. Demonstrate essential mathematical skills.
+Demonstrate essential mathematical skills.

 - 5. Develop job seeking skills.